flacjacket/pywayland/doc/install.rst

 In order to run PyWayland, you will need to have installed the Wayland libraries and headers such that they can be found by CFFI.
-This can be done with the ``libwayland-dev`` apt package; however, note that it is probably best to use the most `recent version of Wayland available
-<http://wayland.freedesktop.org/releases.html>`_, and the pip package will try
-to track the most recent version.
+This can be done with the ``libwayland-dev`` apt package; however, note that it is probably best to use the most recent version of Wayland available from the `Wayland releases`_ site, and the pip package will try to track the most recent version.

-You will also need to have the Python headers installed and a version of GCC to build the cffi library.
+You will also need to have the Python headers installed and a version of GCC to compile the cffi library.
 The headers are typically available through the ``python-dev`` package.

+Optionally, you can have installed the ``wayland-protocols`` package, also available from the `Wayland releases`_ page.
+The package uploaded to PyPI will already have these protocols included, so this is only needed if you plan on installing from source.

 Installing with pip
 -------------------